Making maths feel relevant to learners

 1. Focus on a growth mindset

-When it comes to maths, many people have a fixed mindset and believe that it’s something they either can or can’t do.
+When it comes to maths, many people have a fixed mindset and believe that it’s something they either can or can’t do – they might have been told they’re just “not a maths person”, or that “boys are just better at maths”.
 This belief can start at a young age and increase as children grow older, limiting their aspirations if it’s left unchallenged.
 So it’s important to help learners believe that their ability is not set in stone and that everyone can improve their skills and confidence.
 This is what is known as a growth mindset.

 You can support your learners to develop a growth mindset by normalising struggle – everyone finds things difficult sometimes but that doesn’t mean they can’t get there in the end.
 Praising the effort learners have put in rather than praising them for being clever or talented also makes a difference, as it encourages pupils to believe that hard work is more important than in-built ability.
 Celebrating mistakes is another way to promote a growth mindset – if we make mistakes, we learn from them, and that’s a good thing.